zvada/technology/docs/software/container-development-guide.md

 Container Development Guide
 ===========================

+This document contains instructions for OSG Technology Team members, including:

+- How to to develop container images that adhere to our [container release policy](/policy/container-release)
+- How to build a new version of an existing image
+- How to manage tags for images in the [OSG DockerHub organization](https://hub.docker.com/r/opensciencegrid/)
+- Tips for container image development

 Creating a New Container Image
 ------------------------------

+### Prepare the GitHub repository ###

 1. Create a Git repository whose name is prefixed with `docker-`, e.g. `docker-frontier-squid`
 1. Create a `README.md` file describing the software provided by the image